 Getting myself prepared mentally is the hardest part.
 The rest will work itself out.
 You can expect some simpler recipes on here for the next few months.
 I am obsessed with creating recipes that are perfectly balanced meals, take very little time to prepare, and are loaded with micronutrients and antioxidants.
 I will get through these months with the help of my favorite friend – real food.

-This recipe is the perfect example.
+This recipe is a perfect example of real food.
 Organic, local, seasonal.
 Mostly plants (this one is actually all plants).
-Lentils are jam packed with protein and so incredibly simple to make.
+Lentils are jam-packed with protein and so incredibly simple to make.
 Boil these little babies just like you boil pasta, no need to measure the water like when you cook rice.
 The lentils are done when they are tender.
 I like to add aromatics to the lentil boil, fresh herbs, 1/2 an onion, a few cloves of crushed garlic, and a generous spoonful of salt.
 This is your opportunity to flavor the lentils.

 Once the lentils are cooked and cooled fill your bowl with the brightest veggies of the season.
 I loaded the bowl with radishes and radish tops.
 Yes, you can eat the tops of radishes.
 They taste similar to arugula and work perfectly chopped up with other veggies.
 I get so sad thinking of all the parts of veggies that get thrown away.
 Pickle your swiss chard stems, make carrot top pesto, make a fennel simple syrup, and without a doubt chop up your radish tops and add them to your salad.